 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
 Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
-Built environment Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (Historic England).
-Up-to-date countywide information will be presented in the next AMR.
+Built environment Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (English Heritage).
+Up-to-date countywide information will be presented in the next AMR and which is due to be published in 2020.
 However, this data would be too large to incorporate into this template.
-There are numerous listed buildings within the parish group.
-There are two SAM's within Holmer and Shelwick, these are:Churchyard cross in St Bartholemews churchyard; Lugg Bridge.
-There are no listed buildings on the HE Heritage at Risk Register.
-There were 71 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at Risk Register January 2017.
+There are numerous listed buildings within the parish and 1 SAM.
+None are currently recorded in the Buildings at Risk Register.
+There were 79 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at Risk Register 2019.
 To wherever possible improve upon or otherwise maintain current status.
-Promote opportunities to improve condition Promote opportunities to achieve the removal of heritage assets from the at risk register.
-None of merit Buildings at Risk Register (Historic England); (search March 2017)
+(If heritage is at risk include-promote opportunities to achieve the removal of heritage assets from the at risk register.
+None of Edwyn Ralphs listed buildings are considered to be at risk at present.
+Buildings at Risk Register (English Heritage; search January 2020)

 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
 Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
 Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets, locally important buildings within the parish and particularly within a conservation area.
 Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets locally important buildings within Holmer and Shelwick.
-No historic records of any planning enforcement action or appeals concerning locally important buildings.
-The parish is not within a conservation area.
+There are no outstanding enforcement actions or appeals concerning local loss of heritage assets locally important buildings.
+There is no conservation area in Edwyn Ralph No historic records of any planning enforcement action or appeals concerning locally important buildings.
 To wherever possible improve upon or otherwise maintain current status Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
-Council Dvt Mgt records (searched March 2017)
+Council Dvt Mgt records (searched January 2020)

-Appendix A3 - Environmental issues identified from Holmer and Shelwick baseline
+Appendix A3 - Environmental issues identified from the Edwyn Ralph baseline